arturodeutsch/php_test_connection_pgsql/README.md

 # php_test_connection_pgsql
 the code you can see on this file will help you test the connection from the web server to the postgresql database.

+Also can also check:
-Also can test if the php modulo pgsql is installed.
+- if the php modulo pgsql is installed
+- Postgresql version
+- PHP version
+- Apache Version
+- Postgis Version

 Remember you must edit your database parameters.